umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Dictionary-Picker.md

 ##Examples

-The below example renders a HTML select drop down list, if the root node has a language set the dictionary will return the values in that language, see [Hostnames]() for how do change the language
+The example below renders a HTML select drop down list, if the root node has a language, the dictionary will return the values in that language, see [Hostnames]() for how do change the language

 ![Dictionary Picker Data Type HTML](images/Dictionary-Picker-HTML-Result.jpg?raw=true)